ailur-backup/Burgernotes/APIDOCS.md

 If you wish to change the user's password, set "passwordchange" to "yes" and "newpass" to the new hash.

-Some users use the legacy argon2id mode (by which i mean about 8, so only implement if you feel like it), and to implement argon2id functionality, you hash like this:
+Some users use the legacy argon2 id mode (by which I mean about 8, so only implement if you feel like it), and to implement argon2 id functionality, you hash like this:
 ```
 Parallelism should be 1